dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Old behavior**

 Before EF Core 3.0, FromSql method tried to detect if the passed SQL can be composed upon.
-It did client evaluation when the SQL was non-composable like stored procedure.
-Following query worked by running stored procedure on server and doing FirstOrDefault on client side.
+It did client evaluation when the SQL was non-composable like a stored procedure.
+The following query worked by running the stored procedure on the server and doing FirstOrDefault on the client side.

 ```C#
 context.Products.FromSqlRaw("[dbo].[Ten Most Expensive Products]").FirstOrDefault();